 A Certificate Policy (CP) provides a set of rules that indicates the applicability of a certificate to a particular community and/or class of application with common security requirements [RFC 3647].
 It contains the business, legal, and technical requirements for certificate approval, management, use, revocation, and renewal.

-The following additional reference documents provide additional information about writing the CP and CPS:
+The following reference documents provide additional information about writing the CP and CPS:

 NIST SP 800-57 Recommendation for Key Management